hlandgarten/hlandgarten-eleventy/src/volumes/volume2.md

 That summer, the empty space she left was quickly filled.
 Lori arrived like a spark — and everything took a different turn.

+During that period, I was in a steady relationship with Lori, and we spent much of our time together in Whitestone.
+Looking back, those two years were important for me — they gave me stability and companionship while I was wrestling with the pressures of school, work, and the larger world around me.

+I grew a lot during that time, learning to face certain weaknesses head-on and to understand myself more clearly.
+In the end, I realized I wasn’t yet ready to settle down, but the experience left me with lessons about responsibility, balance, and what it really means to commit.

+### My Decision to Take a Leave of Absense from School

+In the summer of 1973, my father suffered a heart attack at the age of 51.
+His own father — my Grandpa Harry — had died of a heart attack at the very same age, just before I was born.
+Fortunately, my father’s story turned out differently.
+He was visiting his osteopath for back pain when the doctor recognized the early signs of a heart attack and sent him straight to the hospital.
+That intervention saved his life.

+With my father unable to work, I made the decision to take a leave of absence from college in order to help keep Ace Brass going.
+It wasn’t the path I had imagined for myself, but it was the step I felt I needed to take for my family.

 ------------------------

-Sometime during the **summer of 1973**, I was paired in a golf round at Douglaston Golf Course with a woman named **Barbara** and her father.
+Sometime during the **summer of 1974**, I was paired in a golf round at Douglaston Golf Course with a woman named **Barbara** and her father.
 We hit it off, and although we dated briefly, we mostly became close friends.
 Through Barbara, I met **Bryan Popko**, who was a distributor for a company called **SYBERVISION**.
 That connection would become life-changing.
 SYBERVISION, founded on neuropsychological principles, offered programs like *The Neuropsychology of Achievement* and *The Neuropsychology of Self-Determination*.
 These taught you to **reprogram your brain** to overcome limiting beliefs, build confidence, and change behavior through mental rehearsal and visualization.

-I took their personality self-assessment and scored **9 out of 12** on their “achievement traits” — meaning I already had a strong base.
+I took their personality self-assessment and scored **18 out of 21** on their “achievement traits” — meaning I already had a strong base.
 The training helped me **fine-tune** my habits.
 It was my first exposure to self-directed psychological transformation.
-Decades later, **Scott Adams’ books**, especially *Win Bigly*, further confirmed what I had learned — that memory is not fixed, it is rewritten, and understanding how our brains simulate confidence, identity, and belief is the key to unlocking success.
+Decades later, **Scott Adams’ books**, especially *Win Bigly* and *Loser Think, further confirmed what I had learned — that memory is not fixed, it is rewritten, and understanding how our brains simulate confidence, identity, and belief is the key to unlocking success.
 Along the way, **Gary Null’s work**, like *Who Am I Really*, gave additional reinforcement.
 All of this helped shape the strategic way I’ve approached every opportunity in life — understanding how mindset is malleable and ultimately programmable.

 In 1974, I returned to college after taking a year off to help run **Ace Brass** when my father had a heart attack in **1973**.
 I was now serious about graduating and took three **18-credit terms**, completing my degree by **December 1975**.
 I also took a course called **Theoretical Mechanics** taught by **Dr. Banesh Hoffmann**, Einstein’s former collaborator and biographer.
 The course covered advanced topics like **Laplace's method for small oscillations**, **special and general relativity**, and required you to **write out your thinking** — not just the answer.
 Even when I got answers wrong, he would give me **A+ for my reasoning**.
 After the class, he wrote a recommendation letter saying I was the **best student he had taught in over 30 years** and that he **expected great things** from me.
 I still have the letter to this day.